Protection of Personal and Property Rights Amendment Bill

 people; while denying Maori the fundamental human rights guaranteed to all other people.

-Madam Speaker, this Bill puts into place the recommendations from the Law Commission and the 2001 report Misuse of
+Mr Speaker, this Bill puts into place the recommendations from the Law Commission and the 2001 report Misuse of Enduring

-Enduring Powers of Attorney, to provide for the protection of the personal and property rights of people who are not
+Powers of Attorney, to provide for the protection of the personal and property rights of people who are not fully able

 It aims to get lawyers to act in their client's best interests, and we hope that the proposals of the Law Commission